video-dev/ffmpeg-mcp/README.md

 # FFmpeg MCP Server - Comprehensive

+> **⚠️ EXPLORATION ONLY - NOT FOR PRODUCTION USE**
+>
+> This repository is provided for exploration and learning purposes only.
+It is **not suitable for use in any production workflows**.
+The repository is not actively monitored for issues and is not being actively developed or maintained.

 A comprehensive Model Context Protocol (MCP) server for FFmpeg that provides extensive video and audio processing capabilities.
 This server exposes the most commonly used FFmpeg operations through a simple tool interface.

 ## Features

-This MCP server provides 15 powerful tools covering the most common FFmpeg operations:
+This MCP server provides 18 powerful tools covering the most common FFmpeg operations:

 ### Video Operations
 - **Format Conversion** - Convert between video formats (MP4, AVI, MOV, WebM, etc.)